I arrived in the middle of the night in Yekaterinburg. I booked with the Art Hostel in Yekaterinburg. Now, I just needed to find it.

-Finding the hotel
+Finding the Art hostel

-The girl arrives at the car, and walks me to a building.
+The girl arrives at the car and walks me to a building.
 No sign still from a hotel.
-She opens the door of the building, and walks me five flights of stairs to an apartment door.
-Behind that door an improvised reception desk, and a couple of doors with names of rooms.
+She opens the door of the building and walks me five flights of stairs to an apartment door.
+Behind that door was an improvised reception desk, and a couple of doors with names of rooms.
 She shows me a room with a bed, and I crash there.
-Since the room had no curtains, I wake up early.
+Since the room had no curtains, I woke up early.
 The next morning I take a good look at the place, and I assume this is an illegal hostel.
 The capitalism and the excesses, this must be that other Russia.
 I’m the only western guest staying here.
-One night done, one to go.
+One night was done, one to go.

 A different city